fiberbit/yoda-zabbix/README.md

 Instructions for monitoring yoda specific items using zabbix

-## How to implement yoda specific items for monitoring (on iCAT servers) using zabbix
+## How to implement specific items for monitoring centos virtual machines, yoda-portal, icat server, resource server, database server using zabbix

-Add the item key (as defined in the zabbix server) to the file zabbix_agentd.userparams.conf.
+Currently there are 5 folders to hold specific item definition and related files for the different roles.
+How to add new items is thesame for each specific role.
+Different roles can be on a single virtual machine or separate virtual machines.

-This file is included in the zabbix_agentd.conf file.
+A specific item is added to the file yoda_role.userparams.conf, where role can be system, portal, irodscommon, icat or resource

-Example: UserParameter=yoda.delayedrules.count,sudo /etc/zabbix/zabbix_agentd.d/monitorDelayedRules.sh.
+Example: UserParameter=yoda.delayedrules.count,sudo /etc/zabbix/zabbix_agentd.d/monitorDelayedRules.sh (can be found in yoda-zabbix-icat folder, file yoda_icat.userparams.conf.

-Only add sudo if the zabbix agent requires sudo permissions to execute the command.
-For scripts and or iRods rules that require sudo, the command should be added to the file yoda-zabbix-sudoers.
+Add sudo if the zabbix agent requires sudo permissions to execute the command.
+For scripts and or iRods rules that require sudo, the command should be added to the file yoda-zabbix-role-sudoers file.

 Example: zabbix ALL=NOPASSWD: /etc/zabbix/zabbix_agentd.d/monitorDelayedRules.sh

-Make sure the yoda-zabbix-sudoers has no syntax errors and has been tested.
+Make sure the yoda-zabbix-role-sudoers file has no syntax errors and has been tested.
 A syntax error corrupts sudoers and can only be corrected with a re-install!
 Also duplicate lines are not allowed (also not flagged in the visudo linux editor).

 ## How to install Zabbix agent on yoda servers (allinone and full)

 The provisioning of the zabbix-agent, postgresql monitoring and specific yoda monitoring can be done with Ansible, with the playbook zabbix.yml.
 The actual zabbix-server and zabbix_version can be defined in your environment configuration /group_vars/main.yml.
+The sudoers files for the different roles are copied to /etc/sudoers.d and permissions and ownership is set as required.
+The userparams.conf files, .sh scripts and .r rules are copied to /etc/zabbix/zabbix_agentd and permissions and ownership is set as required.

 Refer to https://github.com/UtrechtUniversity/yoda-ansible/ (do not use the master, but a release branch)

-Details can be found in /roles/yoda-zabbixagent/tasks/main.yml (deployment of zabbixagent), /roles/yoda-zabbixdatabase/tasks/main.yml (deployment of postgresql monitoring rpm) and /roles/yoda-zabbixyodaitems/tasks/main.yml (deployment of specific yoda monitoring on the iCAT server)
+Details can be found in /roles/yoda-zabbix-system/tasks/main.yml (deployment of zabbixagent, download of this repository and installation of system specific items), /roles/yoda-zabbix-database/tasks/main.yml (deployment of postgresql monitoring rpm), /roles/yoda-zabbix-icat/tasks/main.yml (icat specific items), /roles/yoda-zabbix-resource/tasks/main.yml (deployment of specific resource server items) and /roles/yoda-zabbix-portal/tasks/main.yml (deployment of specific portal items).
+All roles include role yoda-zabbix-system (which includes role common).

 ## Variable for  yoda zabbix_agentd.conf for which the value depends on the fqdn of the zabbix-server that monitors the yoda system: